Medicare and SEBB benefits while employed

 Federal rules may not allow state-registered domestic partners to delay enrolling in Part B without a penalty.
 If your partner will soon turn age 65, contact the Social Security Administration.

-There is a premium for Medicare Part B. Contact Medicare with questions about premiums and how to pay them.
+There is a premium for Medicare Part B that you pay directly to Medicare.
+Contact Medicare with questions about premiums and how to pay them.

 Medicare Part C Medicare Advantage

-As a school employee, you do not need to enroll in Medicare Advantage.
+As a school employee, you may not waive SEBB medical to enroll in a Medicare Advantage plan.

 Medicare Part D Prescription Drug Coverage